 You will discover how a simple composition can transform basic lines into a fabulous, complicated geometry and an Illustrator Islamic pattern.
 The craftsmanship of making geometric patterns takes a great deal of experimenting, imagination, time and effort to create, and the possibilities are endless.

 Today we will learn how to create an Arabian repeating pattern swatch in Illustrator, using basic tools and shapes.
 For more inspiration and resources, check out GraphicRiver, where you'll find a wide variety of Islamic Illustrator patterns to help you with how to create a pattern in Illustrator.
+You'll also find a broader collection of line patterns in general—here's a selection of the very best:

 1. How to Set Up the Illustrator Islamic Pattern File